djurasze/SociableDomainUnitTesting/README.md

 As the codebase grows, some solutions that were once sufficient may become difficult to maintain.
-For instance, in a project where new requirements are frequently added and existing code is often modified, maintaining tests can become a challenge.
+For instance, in a project where new requirements are frequently added, and existing code is often modified, maintaining tests can become a challenge.
 When there are many solitary unit tests, changing the code can result in the need to update a large number of them.